onepanelio/core-docs/blog/2020-9-02-training-workflow.md

 ![Create workflow](/img/create_workflow_template.png)

 Give this template an appropriate name.
-For this example, I will be using `DETR Training`.
+For this example, we will be using `DETR Training`.

 Now, we will use [MaskRCNN template](https://github.com/onepanelio/templates/blob/master/workflows/maskrcnn-training/template.yaml) as our starting point and we will modify it for our needs.